Everything you need to know about the A1C test

 However, an individual will work out their own blood sugar and A1C targets with their doctor or another healthcare provider, as each person is different.

 A doctor may suggest the A1C test at the beginning of a pregnancy, to see if someone with risk factors for diabetes has a high score.

 Later in the pregnancy, they may test for gestational diabetes in other ways as pregnancy can affect the A1C test result.

 If a person has gestational diabetes, the doctor may also test up to 12 weeks after delivery, as gestational diabetes can sometimes develop into type 2 diabetes afterward.

-A large 2014 study of A1C testing concluded that testing once every 3 months can help people with diabetes maintain control over their blood glucose levels, especially if their initial score was 7 percent or above.
+A large 2014 study of A1C testing concluded that testing once every 3 months can help people with diabetes keep their blood glucose levels steady, especially if their initial score was 7 percent or above.

 The researchers found that individuals who tested four times a year saw an average 3.8 percent drop in their A1C result, and they were less likely to see rises in blood sugar levels.